 Don’t stretch your long-form content too thin

 The American mystery writer Erle Stanley Gardner wrote heroic characters who were terrible shots.
 He was being paid by the word and could thus earn three cents for every extra ‘Bang!’
-Pragmatic, but not how you end up with good prose.
+That’s certainly pragmatic, but it’s not how you end up with good prose.

-The trick to writing something long is to pick a really meaty subject and go into all the details.
+Instead, the trick to writing something long is to pick a really meaty subject that warrants the word-count, and to go into all the details thoroughly.
+Challenge yourself.

-Even better, if you can, is to tell a story – ask a difficult question, lay out a narrative with twists and turns, or provide a satisfying arc of problem + solution = result.
+Even better, if you can, is to do the above but telling a story – ask a difficult question, lay out a narrative with twists and turns, or provide a satisfying arc of problem + solution = result.

-Resist the temptation to pad your text or repeat yourself – if your copy is coming up short, do some more research, or ask yourself another question.
+If after all that, your copy is still coming up short of the ideal, do some more research, or ask yourself another question.